ThomasBittner1/KangarooDocumentation/kangaroo/docs/modelChange.md

 ### Different Proportions - Shape Editor
-More complex but it's like creating a new character - check [Shape Editor](#transfrer)
+More complex, it's like creating a new character - check [Shape Editor](face/shapeEditor.md#transfer-to-new-character)

 ### Different Proportions - Face
 And then basically every blueprint group in the mayaImport folder needs to be warped to the new mesh.